 “I love the light for it shows me the way.
 Yet, I endure the darkness for it shows me the stars.” –Og Mandino

 Winter solstice marks the day with the shortest hours of light and the longest hours of darkness, and officially launches the season of winter.
 Many of us have already noticed the oppressive feeling of leaving for and returning from work without seeing the sun.
+Right now, you’re probably already wishing it was summer again.
+Even though we can’t control the seasons, we can change how we live through these winter months.
+For example, if your heater is playing it, it might be in your best interest to get it fixed.
+Just by looking into something as simple as ac repair chandler (if you live in this area of Arizona), you’ll be able to find a solution to keeping warm this winter.
 Though winter is only just beginning, we’re already yearning for more daylight.
 There’s even a mood condition that affects some people in the winter, Seasonal Affective Disorder (SAD), linked to the shortened hours of daylight.
+SAD can really have an effect on a person, increase stress and bring about a low mood that they cannot shake off.
+It’s thought that some strains of marijuana, like this strawberry shortcake weed strain, could alleviate symptoms like mood swings and stress, so those with SAD could consider this as a way of reducing some of their troubles, if it’s legal where they are.
 Yet this period of waiting for the light is nothing new.
 In many ancient cultures, the shortest day in winter was a day to gather and celebrate.
 It meant that the community could now begin watching for the increase of light.

 The term “solstice” means “sun stands still.”
 It really has nothing to do with the sun’s inertia, but is all about the tilt of the earth as it rotates on its axis.
 This year, winter solstice is today, December 22, for the northern hemisphere.
 Winter solstice has been celebrated throughout history with a wide variety of festivities.
 Famous celebrations from around the world include: